 Ten Ways To Keep Your Marriage Healthy And Happy

-The following thoughts will help keep you focused on developing a healthy, happy marriage (and then afterward, we will give you additional “secrets” for newlyweds):
+You think that after you marry, your love will continue to grow.
+We hope so.
+But just to help you along the way, the following thoughts will help keep you focused on developing a healthy, happy marriage (and then afterward, we will give you additional “secrets” for newlyweds):

 1. Commit “till death do us part” —you have made a vow to God and to another much-loved human being.
 [Editor's note from Marriage Missions: Make the vow with each other not to let the word "divorce" be a part of your vocabulary or even your inner thoughts or it will start eroding away at your marital relationship.]

-- Dream together—look forward to things.
+- Dream together —look forward to things.

 - Be loyal to your mate at all costs.